Can I Leave Paint in Sprayer between Coats

 So if your can of oil-based Graco paint is more than 6 months old but less than 9 months old, it should still be usable – just not at its peak performance.

-READ MORE: Does Family Dollar Carry Spray Paint
+READ MORE: Is Krylon Spray Paint Oil Based

 The bottom line is this: If you have some leftover Graco Paint that’s been sitting in your garage or basement for awhile and you’re not sure how long it’s been there, don’t worry!
 As long as it’s less than 18 months old (for latex) or 9 months old (for oil), it should still be fine to use – just maybe not quite as good as it would’ve been had you used it sooner.